Menu

 Once you’ve prepped the floor, and know how much you need, here are the next steps.

-Tip: It’s best to have two people working together, one mixing and one leveling because it sets up quickly.
+Pro Tip: It’s best to have two people working together, one mixing and one levelling because it sets up quickly.

 This video demonstrates how to use a long straight board to pull and level the material over a large area.